raspibolt/raspibolt/raspibolt_6A_auto-unlock.md

 `$ systemd --version`

-* As user "admin", create a new directory, prepare it and save your LND wallet password [C] into a text file `$ sudo mkdir -m 700 /etc/lnd`
+* As user "admin", create a new directory and save your LND wallet password [C] into a text file `$ sudo mkdir /etc/lnd`
-  `$ sudo chown root:root /etc/lnd`
-  `$ sudo install -o root -g root -m 600 -T /dev/null /etc/lnd/pwd`
   `$ sudo nano /etc/lnd/pwd`

 * The following script unlocks the LND wallet through its web service (REST interface).
 Some additional information: